Eugene-Melbourne/laravel-csv-generator/README.md

 that you can copy to your project, in `\app\Services\Generators\` folder.

-example of use in your controller like so
+example of use in your controller

     class MyController extends Controller
     {